czgaotian/learning-languages/technicalQuestion/leetcode/linked.md

 ## Linked List

+- To store the result linked list, we use a dummy node.
+- The pointer q points to the node before the one to be deleted.
+- Since the head node might be deleted, a dummy node is used to simplify the code.

 ### Intersection of Linked Lists

 - To **account for** situations with no intersection, empty nodes need to be considered as well.

+## Backtrace

+### Permutation

+- We can calculate the time complexity by multiplying the number of leaf nodes by the length of the path from the root to each leaf.
+- All permutations of choosing 3 numbers from 3 numbers
+- All combinations of 2 numbers from 3
+- Choosing 1 number out of 3
+- This is how the natural constant e is defined.

+### Combination